 - Download your current active theme as a .zip from the design settings page in Ghost admin

-- Upload this file on the gscan page
+- Upload this file on the GScan page

 The tool lists all errors and provide a full explanation and description of how to update your theme.
-All items listed as “must fix” are required to be updated within your theme for the 2.0.0 migration.
+All items listed as “must fix” are required to be updated within your theme for the 2.0.0 upgrade.
 Items listed as “consider fixing” are recommended to ensure future upgrades are smoother.